Rinrodan/HanaBustillos.com/content/blog/Matthew_11_Navigating.md

 &nbsp;  &nbsp; This line from Matthew is so well-known, and used in so many circumstances (because God CAN be all things to all people), but for me, right now, in the weeds of motherhood, it helps me.
 It feels like I’ve been struggling to keep my head above water and someone throws me a lifeline.

 It feels like being seen.
 It feels like being known.
-It feels like someone looking you in the eye and saying, “I know exactly how you feel and it’s okay.”
+It feels like someone looking you in the eye and saying, "I know exactly how you feel and it’s okay."
 What a relief.